sobolevn/dotfiles/README.md

 And some productivity hacks!

 I also have several other languages installed.
-But I am not using them on a daily basis.
+But I don't use them on a daily basis.

 ## Apps